 Conclusion about the reptilian brain

-Please leave a comment below by telling us how you are managing your reptilian brain.
+Please leave a comment below by telling us how you are managing your lizard brain.

 Which of the 6 Reptilian Brain Hacks do you use and what are your experiences with it?